August 5, 2024

 Definition

-Technical analysis use historical price data and various analytical tools to identify statistical trends and make profitable trades.
+Technical analysis uses historical price data and various analytical tools to identify statistical trends and market conditions, assisting traders in decision-making.

 Understanding Technical Analysis (TA) in crypto

-Technical analysis (TA) uses statistical trends collected from historical price data to identify opportunities for profitable short-term trades.
+Technical analysis (TA) examines statistical trends collected from historical price data to analyze market behavior and identify potential trading opportunities.
 TA has been widely used in traditional investing, and the approach in crypto remains the same.

 Technical Analysis vs Fundamental Analysis

-While fundamental analysis looks at dozens of variables which help determine an asset’s long-term ‘intrinsic value’, TA is focused on the charts and its numerical data, concerning itself strictly with ‘WHAT’ happens to an asset’s price, rather than ‘WHY’ it happens.
+While fundamental analysis looks at multiple factors that influence an asset’s long-term value, TA is focused on price trends and numerical data.
+It concerns itself strictly with ‘WHAT’ happens to an asset’s price, rather than ‘WHY’ it happens.

 Core principles of technical analysis